Duck Family Treasure

 Duck Family Treasure is an American reality television series from Fox that premiered in 2022 on Fox Nation, produced by Warm Springs Productions in collaboration with Tread Lively.
-It chronicles the metal detecting activities of Murray Crowe, Jase Robertson and Jep Robertson, with the Robertsons’ Uncle Si directing them from The Duck Call Room podcast studio at Duck Commander.
-The show is considered to be a follow-up to the A&E series Duck Dynasty.
+It chronicles the metal detecting activities of Murry Crowe, Jase Robertson and Jep Robertson, with the Robertsons' Uncle Si directing them from The Duck Call Room podcast studio at Duck Commander.
 The show contains educational entertainment by highlighting historic sites and natural wonders, including those related to the National Park Service.